 What began as a simple way to connect the dog to the owner has not only become the norm, today it's mandated by law in most municipalities throughout America.
-So, of course, you want to put a lead on your dog whenever you're out and about in public.
+So, of course, you want to put a leash on your dog whenever you're out and about in public.
 From training and socialization as a puppy to leisurely strolls through the park with your senior dog, a leash is one of the most important tools you'll ever use in your dog's lifetime.

 But if you're thinking a retractable leash is a good choice for you and your dog, you should also be well aware of its drawbacks before you purchase one.

-What's good about retractable leashes?
+What do people like about retractable leashes?

 The retractable leash has many fans—otherwise, it wouldn't be on the market.
 Freely allowed to explore their environment seemingly unencumbered, dogs love it.
-Dog owners like it because they like giving their dog some freedom, while they visualize themselves in total control, able to reel their dog in at will.
+Dog owners like it because they like giving their dog some freedom, while they visualize themselves in control, still able to reel their dog in at will.

-But when a dog reaches the end of that long, retractable leash, in reality, the person at the other end of the leash has less control than they think.
+However, t when a dog reaches the end of that long, retractable leash, in reality, the person at the other end of the leash has less control than they think.